vitorms99/MorphologyExtractor/docs/source/functions/MEGG_metrics.rst

 The M20 parameter measures the spatial distribution of the brightest regions of a galaxy and is particularly sensitive to off-center star-forming clumps and merger signatures.
 It quantifies the normalized second-order moment of the brightest 20% of the total galaxy flux, as introduced in Lotz et al. (2004).

-To use this metric in `mex`, initialize the `Moment_of_light` class with a cleaned image and binary segmentation mask:
+To use this metric in `galmex`, initialize the `Moment_of_light` class with a cleaned image and binary segmentation mask:

 .. code-block:: python

-    from mex.Metrics_module import Moment_of_light
+    from galmex.Metrics_module import Moment_of_light

     moment_calculator = Moment_of_light(clean_mini, segmentation=segmented_mini)